jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 `this` is one of the most derided and maligned concepts of JavaScript, and rightfully so.
 It is complex and confusing.
 When I was learning JavaScript I was coming from the well ordered world of C#.
 `this` seemed like a poltergeist in the code.
+No matter what I thought the key word `this` referred to, it always seemed to be something different.
+Sometimes even that same `this` in the same function seemed to change half way through my application.
+Infuriating!

 There have been improvements in the intervening years so you can weave through the bear traps but even now working in professional teams I see regular confusion